Erdogan declared winner of Turkey presidential run-off – extending his 20-year rule

 Mr Erdogan dug deep into the country’s reserves to prop up the Turkish lira, and there was also support from the Gulf.
 “Some countries from the Gulf and such stocked money in our system,” the president conceded in an interview with CNNTurk on Friday.
 “This relieved our central bank and market, even if for a short while."

-Despite his handling of the economy, Mr Erdogan’s path to victory was far easier than his challenger, Mr Kilicdaroglu, who had claimed 45 per cent of the vote in the first round.
+Despite his handling of the economy, Mr Erdogan’s path to victory was far easier than his challenger, Mr Kilicdaroglu, who had claimed 45 per cent of the vote in the first round despite pre-election opinion polls giving him a lead.
 The opposition’s poor performance had demoralised its supporters.

 “I think the elections are not fair at all, and I think Erdogan will ultimately win,” said Zeynel Circir, a 53-year-old electrical engineer voting in Istanbul earlier in the day.